 The chapter begins with a geographic map showing the percentage of students in each Kentucky district who are eligible for FRPL and continues with a discussion of persistent poverty, which some researchers have suggested is a better measure of student poverty than FRPL eligibility in a single year.
-Data show a stronger negative effect of persistent poverty on educational outcomes versus FRPL in a single year.
+Data show that the negative effect on educational outcomes is stronger for persisent poverty than for FRPL.